akuity/kargo/docs/docs/15-concepts.md

 the rationale behind this choice.

-_Stages are Kargo's most important concept._ They can be linked together in a directed asyclic graph to describe a delivery pipeline.
+_Stages are Kargo's most important concept._ They can be linked together in a directed acyclic graph to describe a delivery pipeline.
 Typically, such a pipeline may feature a "test" or "dev" stage as its starting point, with one or more "prod" stages at the end.